Atlanta Dream vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Dream Moneyline and ATS Records

-- As a 6.5-point underdog or more, Atlanta is 3-2 against the spread.
+- As a 1.5-point underdog or more, Atlanta is 8-6 against the spread.

-- The bookmakers' moneyline implies a 31.2% chance of a victory for the Dream.
+- Oddsmakers have implied with the moneyline set for this matchup that the Dream have a 48.8% chance to win.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.